USS Tautog (SSN-639): 1977–1980

 Amin eventually freed the hostages, and Tautog was released from the special task force and resumed her voyage east, arriving at Guam on 19 March 1977.
-Tautog visited Chinhae, South Korea, in April and, on 20 April 1977, arrived in Subic Bay for a series of special operations in the Philippines.
+Tautog visited Chinhae, South Korea, in April, and on 20 April 1977, arrived in Subic Bay for a series of special operations in the Philippines.

 Early in May 1977, Tautog made a liberty call at Hong Kong and then returned to Subic Bay on the 18 May.
-Special operations occupied her time in late May and in June.
+Special operations occupied her time in late May and June.
 On 3 July 1977, she arrived back at Pearl Harbor and upon return, preparations were made for the transit to Vallejo, California, where Tautog would undergo its second major overhaul and receive a new reactor core.
-In December 1977 Tautog entered Mare Island Naval Shipyard and the overhaul commenced.
+In December 1977, she entered Mare Island Naval Shipyard and the overhaul commenced.

 Following completion of the stand down on 8 August 1977, Tautog conducted local operations in the Hawaiian area until she departed Pearl Harbor on 2 December 1977 to proceed to the Mare Island Naval Shipyard at Vallejo, California, for an overhaul.
-This overhaul, which included the refueling of her nuclear core, lasted nearly fifteen months, after which Tautog successfully completed her sea trials and sailed to Pearl Harbor to rejoin the Submarine Force arriving in July 1979.
+This overhaul, which included the refueling of her nuclear core, lasted nearly 15 months, after which Tautog successfully completed her sea trials and sailed to Pearl Harbor to rejoin the submarine force arriving in July 1979.